mihailo-maksa/MERN-Starter-Pack/Heroku-Deployment-Instructions.md

 6.)
 Run `git add -A` to add all project files to the git repository 7.)
 Run `git commit -m "Ready for deployment"` to commit files to the repository 8.)
 Run `heroku git:remote -a app-name` to set up remote connection 9.)
-Add all environment variables necessary to run the app to Heroku (e.g. API keys, secret keys, etc.), e.g. `heroku config:set API_KEY=myapikey`
+Add all environment variables necessary to run the app to Heroku (e.g. Mongo URI, API keys, secret keys, etc.), e.g. `heroku config:set API_KEY=myapikey`
 10.)
 Finally, run `git push heroku master` to deploy the app 11.)
 If that doesn't succeed, you can try the forced deployment by running the `git push heroku master --force` (NOTE: this is a bad practice, and thus not recommended)